hasufell/docker-gentoo-pydio/README.md

 in which case we pick `pydio_mysql_1` for the hostname in the pydio mysql setup.

 ## Alternative: Manually starting

-__All of the commands should be executed from within the basedir of this clone!__

 ### Step 1: Getting the necessary images